Welcome to BRISTOL’s 5G action group page

 *Latest date to object?
 The deadline date in the table below is the later of the ‘Consultation Expiry Date’ and the ‘Latest Site Notice Expiry Date’ (shown in black text).
 Where this date has passed, the decision date is shown in red.
 The planning site says that objections will be noted until the decision is made, but some case officers ask for objections a few days earlier so they can make their case report within the deadline.
 So don’t risk it – object NOW!

-Decision result: A Approved, R Refused – masts in italics (at the top) have been decided so can no longer be objected to.
+Decision result: A Approved, R Refused, W Withdrawn, APP Appealed.
+Masts in italics (at the top) have been decided so can no longer be objected to.

 Click link to download flyer